pysysops/assessment-js/README.md

 * js-jenkins - installs and configures Jenkins.
 * js-app - installs everything needed for an "app" server.

+Breaking out to separate cookbooks would make it easier to change and test changes of cookbooks in different environments.

 I use Berkshelf to manage cookbook dependencies however not knowing the environment that this assessment will be run on I have commited the cookbooks to this repo.